 Students who move schools: students who move from one school or college to another during the course sometimes need additional help to meet the requirements.
-How you deal with this depends on when the move takes place.
-If it happens early in the course, the new school or college should be responsible for the work.
-If it happens late in the course, it may be possible to arrange for the moderator to assess the work as a student who was 'Educated Elsewhere'.
+How you deal with this

-5.6 After assessment
+5.5 After assessment

 You will receive a report when the results are issued, which will give feedback on the appropriateness of the tasks set, interpretation of the marking criteria and how students performed in general.